Lake Mead: B-29 crash

 At the bottom of the lake is a Boeing B-29 Superfortress that crashed in 1948 while testing a prototype missile guidance system known as "suntracker".

 The wreckages of at least two smaller airplanes are submerged in Lake Mead.

 Lake Mead and the Hoover Dam in popular culture

 The 2018 novel Lords of St. Thomas, by Jackson Ellis, tells the story of the last family to vacate the flooded town of St. Thomas in 1938, following construction of the Hoover Dam and creation of Lake Mead.

 Lake Mead, Hoover Dam, and the wrecked B-29 play a large role in the setting of the video game Fallout: New Vegas.

+Lake Mead appeared in an episode of BuzzFeed Unsolved Desert Lore in 2025.